-The Vice-President attends regular liaison meetings with key national stakeholder organisations and other professional bodies, for example NHS England, NICE and other Medical Royal colleges.
+The Vice-President attends regular liaison meetings with key national stakeholder organisations and other professional bodies, for example NHSEI, GMC, HSIB and NHSE's Imaging Workforce Group.

-The Vice-President is the leading media spokesperson for the Faculty and may be called upon to offer comment or take part in broadcasts on radio and television.
+The Vice-President is the leading media spokesperson for the Faculty and may be called upon to offer comment or take part in broadcasts on radio or television.
+This is a growing aspect of the role and training is provided.

-The Vice-President may represent the Faculty international events such as ESTRO and ASTRO annual meetings.
+The Vice-President may represent the Faculty at international events such as the European Congress for Radiology and the annual meeting of the Radiological Society of North America.